 The curriculum is designed to be broad and balanced, meeting the needs of a diverse student body from the age of two through to nineteen.
 In the primary years, there is a heavy emphasis on literacy and numeracy, which is reflected in the strong Key Stage 2 outcomes.
 Specialist teaching is introduced gradually, ensuring that the transition to the more departmentalised structure of secondary school is managed effectively.

 In the secondary phase, the academy offers a range of GCSEs alongside vocational options.
-However, the English Baccalaureate (EBacc) entry rate is lower than the England average, with only 3.9% of pupils achieving Grade 5 or above in the EBacc.
+However, the English Baccalaureate (EBacc) entry rate is lower than the England average, with 4.1% of pupils achieving Grade 5 or above in the EBacc.
 This suggests a curriculum that is often tailored toward vocational pathways and practical skills rather than a purely traditional academic route.

 The latest Ofsted inspection in April 2025 noted that while the curriculum is ambitious, there is still work to be done to ensure it is delivered consistently across all subjects in Key Stages 3 and 4.
 Teachers utilize the academy’s modern technology and science laboratories to bring subjects to life.
 In the post-16 phase, the focus shifts toward preparing students for their next steps, whether that be university, apprenticeships, or direct entry into the Bradford workforce.